Soccer-New-look Italy beat Wales as both teams advance to last 16 | Sports-Games

 Italy finished top of their Euro 2020 group on Sunday as Matteo Pessina’s first half goal helped a much-changed Azzurri side beat 10-man Wales 1-0 in Rome, while the visitors held on to second place despite the defeat.

 But the new-look Italy side appeared comfortable on a hot, muggy evening in Rome.
-Andrea Belotti flashed a shot wide from a tight angle, Chris Gunter headed narrowly over from a corner for the Welsh and Federico Chiesa’s volley was deflected off the line during a frantic five-minute spell midway through the half.
+Andrea Belotti flashed a shot wide from a tight angle, Chris Gunter headed narrowly over from a corner for the Welsh and Federico Chiesa’s volley was deflected off the line.

-Marco Verratti, making his first appearance at Euro 2020 after a lengthy injury lay-off, was influential in midfield and played a key role in the goal after 39 minutes as he won a free-kick on the right wing and swung it in to the near post for Pessina to finish.
+Marco Verratti, returning after a lengthy injury lay-off, played a key role in the opening goal as he won a free-kick on the right wing and swung it in to the near post for Pessina to finish.
 It was Italy’s seventh goal of the tournament, matching their best-ever tally from the 1998 World Cup after three group stage matches at a major tournament.

-Mancini’s side were inches away from a second early in the second half when Bernardeschi cannoned a free-kick off the foot of the post, and a few minutes later the Italy winger had his foot stamped on by Ampadu, leading to the defender’s dismissal.
-Wales’ job got even harder when they were reduced to 10 men, and the Italian pressure continued as Belotti’s close-range shot was blocked by Danny Ward.
+Bernardeschi cannoned a free-kick off the foot of the post early in the second half, and a few minutes later the Italy winger had his foot stamped on by Ampadu, leading to the defender’s dismissal.
+Wales’ task became even harder with 10 men, and the Italian pressure continued as Belotti’s close-range shot was blocked by Danny Ward.

 Wales had a golden chance to snatch a draw when a free-kick was headed into the path of the unmarked Bale in the area, but the skipper blasted his finish over the bar.
-Mancini made sure to give all 11 of the players who started the last game at least some rest, as Leonardo Bonucci and Jorginho were replaced in the second half and even goalkeeper Gianluigi Donnarumma was taken off in the final minute of regulation time.
+Mancini made sure to give all 11 players who started the last game some rest, as Leonardo Bonucci and Jorginho were replaced in the second half and even goalkeeper Gianluigi Donnarumma was taken off in the final minute.
 (Writing by Zoran Milosavljevic and Alasdair Mackenzie; Editing by Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)